intrinsical/sto-aso/.github/ISSUE_TEMPLATE/submit-admiralty-ship-information.md

 ---
-name: Submit Admiralty Ship Information
+name: Submit admiralty ship information
 about: Submit stats for new admiralty ships

 ---